oakbani/loan-manager/README.md

 Steps we can follow:

 1- heroku -v

 2- heroku login (Enter your Heroku credentials)

 3- git init

 4- git add .

 5- git commit -m “initial commit”

 6- heroku create myapp --buildpack https://buildpack-registry.s3.amazonaws.com/buildpacks/mars/create-react-app.tgz

 check if remote heroku present

 7- git remote -v

-if not then after "heroku create" You should see two links after running this command.
-Copy the second one 8- git remote add heroku PASTE THE LINK YOU JUST COPIED
+if not then after "heroku create" - You should see two links after running this command.
+Copy the second one and run the following command :

+      - git remote add heroku PASTE THE LINK YOU JUST COPIED

 8- git push heroku master